Accredited Academics (with a Christian Worldview)

 ACT Testing for College Placement

-ACT testing is scheduled twice each year, April and October, through Holmes County High School.
-Students are selected by the administrator as candidates for the ACT Test according to grade level.
+ACT testing is scheduled twice each year, in April and October.
+The administrator selects students as candidates for the ACT Test according to grade level.
 A letter will be sent to the student’s parents giving them information concerning how they are to register their son for the ACT if they desire their son to take the test.
-Students must be in 11th or 12th grade, and in 2nd Platoon.
+Students must be in 11th or 12th grade and 2nd Platoon.

-Once the parents have registered their son, they will contact the school secretary to notify the secretary of the registration.
-The school secretary will print out the ACT Testing Ticket a few days before the test is to be taken.
+Once the parents have registered their son, they will contact the school secretary to notify the registration secretary.
+The school secretary will print out the ACT Testing Ticket a few days before the test is taken.

 When a student has been signed up for the ACT Test, he is given an ACT Preparation Workbook to work through.
 This book will provide pertinent information that may be found on the ACT Test.
 Every 3 pages of work in the workbook will count as 1 goal.
 Every 25 questions on mini-quizzes will count as 1 goal.

 Requirements for Candidacy for G.E.D.
 (High School Equivalency Exam)

 Any student who is 16 years of age or older, has 6 or fewer high school credits, will not complete 12th grade by the age of 19, and has attended Gateway Academy for a minimum of 6 months is considered a candidate for the GED track.
 Students must try to get to the 10th-grade level before beginning the GED track.
 GED testing is administered at the Washington County Technical School.
 GED testing is conducted monthly.